wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

   Equating Provides the **Basis of Identity**.
 	Defining a differentiated state, effectively equates it with a constraint (i.e. set of properties or conditions). and thus establishes the differentiated state’s **identity**.
 		This equating is a fundamental part of **definition** because it is the act that ties a differentiated state to its specific constraints.

+Equality as the **Fundamental Constraint** **assigns/fixes** a parameter within its space, reducing the dimension's variability to a single point.
+	It serves as the foundation upon which more complex constraints can build.
 ##### The Implicit Role of Inequality (What It Is Not)
 **Inequality** is implied in this process as well of Definition as Instantiation.
 	By defining **A** as **equal to A**, we are also saying that **A is not B**, **A is not C**, and so on.